seapagan/uprn-mangle/CONTRIBUTING.md

 # Contributing to UPRN Mangle

-Thank you for your interest in contributing to `uprn_mangle`!
+Thank you for your interest in contributing to `uprn-mangle`!
 We welcome all contributions, big or small.

 If you are not sure where to start, please take a look at the [open